wilsonrljr/sysidentpy/docs/book/4-Model-Structure-Selection.md

 Achieving a balance between exploration and exploitation is a significant challenge in most meta-heuristic algorithms.
 For this method, we enhance performance and flexibility in the search process by employing a hybrid approach that combines Binary Particle Swarm Optimization (BPSO) with Gravitational Search Algorithm (GSA), as proposed by [Mirjalili, S. and Hashim, S. Z. M.](https://ieeexplore.ieee.org/abstract/document/6141614).
 This hybrid method incorporates a low-level co-evolutionary heterogeneous technique originally introduced by [Talbi, E. G.](https://link.springer.com/article/10.1023/A:1016540724870).

-The BPSOGSA approach leverages the strengths of both algorithms: the Particle Swarm Optimization (PSO) component is known to be good in exploring the entire search space to identify the global optimum, while the Gravitational Search Algorithm (GSA) component effectively refines the search by focusing on local solutions within a binary space.
+The BPSOGSA approach leverages the strengths of both algorithms: the Particle Swarm Optimization (PSO) component is known to be good at exploring the entire search space to identify the global optimum, while the Gravitational Search Algorithm (GSA) component effectively refines the search by focusing on local solutions within a binary space.
 This combination aims to provide a more comprehensive and effective optimization strategy, ensuring a better balance between exploration and exploitation.

 #### Standard Particle Swarm Optimization (PSO)